Skip to Content

 Orcas are beautiful creatures!

-Without a doubt, one of the best things to do in Vancouver during the rain is to go on a whale-watching tour.
-The whales are around even in the rain, so suit up and get out on the water (you’ll probably get wet anyway!)
+Without a doubt, one of the best things to do in Vancouver during the rain is to go on a whale watching tour.
+The whales are around even in the rain, so suit up and get out on the water (you’ll probably get wet anyway!).

-You’ll cruise around the Gulf and San Juan Islands, taking in the picturesque scenery while keeping a close lookout for whales.
+We loved this specific whale watching tour that cruises around the Gulf and San Juan Islands, taking in the picturesque scenery while keeping a close lookout for whales.
 With so many around, it’s very likely you’ll see a few!

 3. Watch a hockey game